iamkevinzhao/about/index.md

 ## Welcome to My Corner

-"There was a bird, once it flapped into the wind, it never landed."
+"There was a bird, once flapped into the wind, it never landed."

-This is Kevin Z.
+This is Kevin Zhao.

 A, ...well, a non-geeky geek who has been doing something called Technology.